ishpreetknanda/hello-people/README.md

 # hello-people
-This is Ishu personal GitHub repository
+This is my personal GitHub repository

+Thank You for watching!